govuk-one-login/mobile-id-check-async/backend-api/docs/updatingTxmaTestHarness.md

 ### 2. Test the event is being dequeued correctly

-1. Write the event to SQS by triggering the Lambda that sends the event.
+1. Write the event to the TxMA SQS by triggering the Lambda that sends the event.
+Alternatively, directly add a message to the TxMA SQS.

 1. Make a request to the `/events` API to validate the event has been correctly dequeued and present in DynamoDB.